Infomaker/NPWriterPluginBundle/plugins/se.infomaker.publishflow/README.md

 # Publication flow plugin
 This plugin is the default plugin for handling the article workflow, including saving, setting article statuses and scheduling articles for publication.

+* This plugin has dependencies to EditorService which defines which values are available for _pubStatus_.

+* The itemMetaExtproperty _haspublishedversion_ flag is only applicable when using an editorial OpenContent together with a public repository.
+This will then enable you to keep a published version in the public repository and another version, for example draft, in the editorial OpenContent so that a reporter can continue working on a published article without publishing changes immediately.

 ## Plugin configuration
-A workflow consists of a number of workflow items.
+A workflow consists of a number of workflow items (states).
 These are defined in the plugins configuration.

 ```json
 {